sanfrancesco/prerendercloud-nodejs/README.md

 prerendercloud.set('withScreenshot', req => true);
 ```

-To make use of the screenshot, use either `afterRender` or `afterRenderBlock`
+To make use of the screenshot, call `res.screenshot` from either `afterRender` or `afterRenderBlock`

 <a name="middleware-options"></a>
 <a id="middleware-options"></a>